-B. The applicant seeking placement of a UDCB which would be affected by this ordinance and who contends that the ordinance as applied to him or her would be unlawful under and/or conflict with Federal, State, or local law or regulation, trust submit a Petition to the City: Administrator requesting relief from the ordinance.
+B. The applicant seeking placement of a UDCB which would be affected by this ordinance and who contends that the ordinance as applied to him or her would be unlawful under and/or conflict with Federal, State, or local law or regulation, must submit a Petition to the City Administrator requesting relief from the ordinance.
 Petitions must be on the appeal form provided by the Bureau of the Planning and submitted to the Bureau at 250 Frank H. Ogawa Plaza, Suite 2114.
 Failure to submit such a Petition will preclude such person from challenging the ordinance as applied in court.
-The Petition shall identify the name and address of the applicant and property owner, the affected application number, and shall state specifically and completely how the ordnance as applied to him or her would be unlawful under and/or in conflict with Federal, State, or local law or regulation, and shall include payment of fees in accordance with the City's Master Fee Schedule.
+The Petition shall identify the name and address of the applicant and property owner, the affected application number, and shall state specifically and completely how the ordinance as applied to him or her would be unlawful under and/or in conflict with Federal, State, or local law or regulation, and shall include payment of fees in accordance with the City's Master Fee Schedule.
 Failure to raise each and every issue that is contested in the Petition and provide appropriate supporting evidence will be grounds to deny the Petition and will also preclude the Petitioner from raising such issues in court.
-Within sixty calendar days of receipt of the completed Petition, the City Administrator, or designee, shall mail to the applicant a written determination accepting or rejecting the Petition.
-The written decision of the City Administrator is final.
-The City Administrator will utilize reasonable time, place and manner criteria to determine if the Petition should be granted or denied eonsistent with this Chapter.
-If the Petition is granted, the City may impose reasonable time, place and manner-related conditions on the UDCB consistent with this chapter.